xregistry/spec/core/spec.md

     If the string serialization of the runtime value of this attribute matches the `ifvalues` `"VALUE"` (case sensitive) then the `siblingattributes` MUST be included in the model as siblings to this attribute.

-  - If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array
+    If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array

-  - All attributes defined for this `ifvalues` MUST be unique within the scope of this `ifvalues` and MUST NOT match a named attributed defined at this level of the entity.
+    All attributes defined for this `ifvalues` MUST be unique within the scope of this `ifvalues` and MUST NOT match a named attributed defined at this level of the entity.
 If mulitple `ifvalues` sections, at the same entity level, are active at the same time then there MUST NOT be duplicate `ifvalues` attributes names between those `ifvalues` sections
   - `ifvalues` `"VALUE"` MUST NOT be an empty string
-  - `ifvalues` siblingattributes MUST NOT include additional `ifvalues` definitions.
+  - `ifvalues` siblingattributes MUST NOT include additional `ifvalues` definitions
   - Type: Map where each value of the attribute is the key of the map
   - OPTIONAL

 - `groups`
-  - The set of Groups supported by the Registry
+  - The set of Groups types supported by the Registry
-  - Type: Map where the key MUST be the plural name of the Group
+  - Type: Map where the key MUST be the plural name (`groups.plural`) of the Group type (`GROUPs`)
-  - REQUIRED if there are any Groups defined for the Registry
+  - REQUIRED if there are any Group types defined for the Registry

 - `groups.singular`
-  - The singular name of a Group. e.g. `endpoint`
+  - The singular name of a Group type e.g. `endpoint` (`GROUP`)
   - Type: String
   - REQUIRED
-  - MUST be unique across all Groups in the Registry
+  - MUST be unique across all Group types in the Registry
   - MUST be non-empty and MUST be a valid attribute name with the exception that it MUST NOT exceed 58 characters (not 63)

 - `groups.plural`
-  - The plural name of a Group. e.g. `endpoints`
+  - The plural name of the Group type e.g. `endpoints` (`GROUP`)
   - Type: String
   - REQUIRED
-  - MUST be unique across all Groups in the Registry
+  - MUST be unique across all Group types in the Registry
   - MUST be non-empty and MUST be a valid attribute name with the exception that it MUST NOT exceed 58 characters (not 63)

 - `groups.attributes`
   - See `attributes` above

 - `groups.resources`
-  - The set of Resource entities defined for the Group
+  - The set of Resource types defined for the Group type
-  - Type: Map where the key MUST be the plural name of the Resource
+  - Type: Map where the key MUST be the plural name (`groups.resources.plural`) of the Resource type (`RESOURCEs`)
-  - REQUIRED if there are any Resources defined for the Group
+  - REQUIRED if there are any Resource types defined for the Group type

 - `groups.resources.singular`
-  - The singular name of the Resource. e.g. `definition`
+  - The singular name of the Resource type e.g. `definition` (`RESOURCE`)
   - Type: String
   - REQUIRED
   - MUST be non-empty and MUST be a valid attribute name with the exception that it MUST NOT exceed 58 characters (not 63)
-  - MUST be unique within the scope of its owning Group
+  - MUST be unique within the scope of its owning Group type

 - `groups.resources.plural`
-  - The plural name of the Resource. e.g. `definitions`
+  - The plural name of the Resource type e.g. `definitions` (`RESOURCEs`)
   - Type: String
   - REQUIRED
   - MUST be non-empty and MUST be a valid attribute name with the exception that it MUST NOT exceed 58 characters (not 63)
-  - MUST be unique within the scope of its owning Group
+  - MUST be unique within the scope of its owning Group type

-- `groups.resources.versions`
+- `groups.resources.maxversions`
-  - Number of Versions per Resource that will be stored in the Registry
+  - Number of Versions that will be stored in the Registry for this Resource type
   - Type: Unsigned Integer
   - OPTIONAL
   - The default value is zero (`0`)
   - A value of zero (`0`) indicates there is no stated limit, and implementations MAY prune non-latest Versions at any time.
-Implementations MUST prune Versions by deleting the oldest Version (based on creation times) first
+When the limit is exceeded, implementations MUST prune Versions by deleting the oldest Version (based on creation times) first, skipping the Version marked as "latest".
+An exception to this pruning rule is that if `versions` value is one (`1`) then the newest Version of the Resource MUST always be the "latest"

-- `groups.resources.versionid`
+- `groups.resources.setversionid`
-  - Indicates whether support for client-side selection of a Version's `id` is supported
+  - Indicates whether support for client-side setting of a Version's `id` is supported
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL
   - The default value is `true`
   - A value of `true` indicates the client MAY specify the `id` of a Version during its creation process

-- `groups.resources.latest`
+- `groups.resources.setlatest`
-  - Indicates whether support for client-side selection of the "latest" Version of a Resource is supported
+  - Indicates whether support for client-side selection of the "latest" Version is supported for Resources of this type
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL
   - The default value is `true`
-  - A value of `true` indicates a client MAY select the latest Version of a Resource via one of the methods described in this specification rather than the choice only being server selected
+  - A value of `true` indicates a client MAY select the latest Version of a Resource via one of the methods described in this specification rather than the server always choosing the latest Version

 - `groups.resources.hasdocument`
-  - Indicates whether or not this Resource can have a document associated with it.
-If `false` then the xRegistry metadata becomes the "document".
-Meaning, an HTTP `GET` to the Resource's URL or its `?meta` URL will both return the same information (the xRegistry metadata) in the HTTP body.
-An HTTP `GET` to the Resource without a `?meta` query parameter in the request MUST NOT include the `xRegistry-` HTTP headers.
+  - Indicates whether or not Resource of this type can have a document associated with it.
+If `false` then the xRegistry metadata becomes "the document".
+Meaning, an HTTP `GET` to the Resource's URL will return the xRegistry metadata in the HTTP body.
+The `xRegistry-` HTTP headers MUST NOT be used for requests or response messages for these Resources

     A value of `true` does not mean that these Resources are guaranteed to have a non-empty document, and an HTTP `GET` to the Resource MAY return an empty HTTP body.
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL
-  - The default value if `true`
+  - The default value is `true`
-  - A value of `true` indicates that the Resource supports a separate document to be associated with the Resource.
+  - A value of `true` indicates that Resource of this type supports a separate document to be associated with it

 - `groups.resources.readonly`
-  - Indicates if this Resource is updateable by a client.
-A value of `true` means that the server support write operation on this Resource.
-A value of `false` means that all `PUT`, `POST` and `DELETE` operations MUST generate an error.
+  - Indicates if Resources of this type are updateable by a client.
+A value of `false` means that the server MUST support write operations on to Resources of this type.
+A value of `true` means that all `PUT`, `POST` and `DELETE` operations on Resources of this type MUST generate an error.
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL
   - The default value is `false`

 - `groups.resources.attributes`
   - See `attributes` above
   - Note that Resources themselves don't actually have extensions, rather